 Water is an essential molecule for life on Earth.
-It is a polar molecule that consists of 2 hydrogen atoms and an oxygen atom bound together by covalent bonds.
-The principle of covalent bonding consists of sharing of electrons between atoms, thus the polarity of the molecule.
-Water has a slightly positively charged pole where the hydrogen atoms are located and a slightly negatively charged pole where the oxygen atom is located.
+It is a polar molecule that consists of 2 hydrogen atoms bound by covalent bonds to an oxygen atom.
+The principle of covalent bonding consists of sharing of electrons between atoms.
+It is this bonding gives water its most important characteristic for living organisms: being polar.
+This polarity arises as water has a slightly positively charged pole where the hydrogen atoms are located and a slightly negatively charged pole where the oxygen atom is located.